Frequently asked questions

-QUICK was founded by
+We were founded by

 The reality is that construction work and its components fabrication is for the most part performed or handled by manual labor.
 For this reason, the full industry is prone to have problems due to human errors.
 In addition, there's an extensive supply chain with many possible points of failure prior and during construction that could adversely affect the project.
 Often the Contractor is the one that finds the problem and not necessarily the one that caused it.
-A strong experienced management team with a deck of proven subcontractors and vendors, like the ones that QUICK has, immensely decreases the risk but does not provide full immunity.
-When compared to other premier contractors, the big difference is that QUICK thrives driving problem resolution.
+A strong experienced management team with a deck of proven subcontractors and vendors, like the ones that we have, immensely decreases the risk but does not provide full immunity.
+When compared to other premier contractors, the big difference is that we thrive driving problem resolution.
 Please remember that that's what Engineers do best.
 If there's a problem during construction, we take charge in identifying reasonable solutions, presenting alternatives to you and resolving it.

 08. I often work remotely.
 How can I be sure that you guys are working on the project?

-QUICK has a project portal where we will be providing weekly updates including a Gantt Chart with the latest schedule of all activities.
+We have a project portal where we will be providing weekly updates including a Gantt Chart with the latest schedule of all activities.
 In addition, you should expect weekly email updates about your project.
 It is also common for us to host virtual or video conference meetings where we can show you and discuss any particulars about your project.

 09. I don't want financial surprises at the end of the project.
 How do you mitigate that?

-QUICK operates under a strict project management format.
+We operate under a strict project management format.
 For this reason, any changes to the scope with possible financial implications, will be interlocked with you prior to execution.
 Alternatives about scope changes will be discussed with you.
 You will receive a change order that will show the scope changes and financial implications.
 You will be able to sign indicating your approval through the project portal.
 Thereafter, we will execute the changes to the scope.
 Following this process there should not be any surprises in the end.

 See a sample e-Approval below: